Geodesic Viewshed

 The name must be unique.
 If a layer with the same name already exists in your organization, the tool will fail and you will be prompted to use a different name.

-• Output above ground level raster name specifies the name of the optional output raster that contains the above ground level (AGL) result.
+• The Optional layers group includes the Output above ground level raster name parameter, which is the name of the optional output raster that contains the above ground level (AGL) result.

 The name must be unique.
 If a layer with the same name already exists in your organization, the tool will fail and you will be prompted to use a different name.